-The maximum travel distance in these cases for an existing garment factory building is set out in the LABS Standard for different situations.
+The maximum travel distance in these cases for an existing Garment, Apparel, Footwear, Bags and Accessories factory building is set out in the LABS Standard for different situations.

-Dead end routes on aisles or corridors should have a limited travel distance.

-Approximate distances are generally good enough to make a decision as to whether they are excessive or not, and distances can often be assessed during the assessment by reference to typical dimensions of the structural grid or they can be measured by pacing them out.
+Dead-end routes on aisles or corridors should have a limited travel distance.
+Approximate distances are generally good enough to make a decision as to whether they are excessive or not, and distances can often be assessed during the assessment by reference to typical dimensions of the structural grid or they can be measured by placing them out.